netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 server.
 This document solves the interoperability issue.

 RESTCONF, {{RFC8040}},
-defines a mechanism for detecting changes in configuration subtrees based on Entity-Tags (ETags) and Last-Modified headers.
+leverages an HTTP mechanism for detecting changes in configuration subtrees based on Entity-Tags (ETags) and Last-Modified headers.
 An example is depicted in Appendix B.2.2 of {{RFC8040}}

 In conjunction with this, RESTCONF